 BPI has a unified plan which covers all subsidiaries except insurance entities.
 Under this plan, the normal retirement age is 60 years.
+Those who elect to retire prior to the normal retirement age will require company approval, subject to meeting the eligibility conditions on age and years of credited services.
 Normal retirement benefit consists of a lump sum benefit equivalent to 200% of the basic monthly salary of the employee at the time of his retirement for each year of service, if he has rendered at least 10 years of service, or to 150% of his basic monthly salary, if he has rendered less than 10 years of service.
 For voluntary retirement, the benefit is equivalent to 112.50% of the employee's basic monthly salary for a minimum of 10 years of service with the rate factor progressing to a maximum of 200% of basic monthly salary for service years of 25 or more.
-Death or disability benefit, on the other hand, shall be the highest amount among the same basis as in voluntary retirement, 100% of basic monthly salary of the employee at the time of his retirement for each year of service and minimum amount required by Labor Code.
+Death or disability benefit, on the other hand, shall be the highest amount among the (1) same basis as in voluntary retirement; (2) 100% of basic monthly salary of the employee at the time of his retirement for each year of service; and (3) minimum amount required by Labor Code.